 - Both parties have a right to appeal the decision rendered by the Tribunal.
 Appeals are submitted to the Court of Second Instance at the Metropolitan Tribunal of San Francisco, or in some cases, to the Roman Rota.

 Funding for our Tribunal comes from the general diocesan coffers.
 However, it is deemed to be fair and right that those persons benefiting directly from this service should be asked to make a contribution toward the defrayment of the necessary expenditures.
 Although the actual costs are much higher, the fee for processing a formal case is $600 which includes the $150 non-refundable deposit required at the start of the case.
 The balance ($450) is billed during the process, beginning when the case is accepted.
-Payments can be tailored to fit even a meager budget.
+Monthly payments are acceptable.
+An additional fee is required if an expert witness is required for a case.
 It is important to know that financial means in no way affects the progress of a person’s case or eventual decision.

 The Petitioner has the right to request that his/her former marriage be studied by a Tribunal that has jurisdiction.
 The Respondent has the right to know that this petition has been submitted.
 Both parties have the right to give a statement about the marriage, to read each other’s statement, to have an advocate, to name witnesses, to read the judges' decision and to appeal the decision if he/she believes procedural rights have been denied or that the decision was in error.